ShravanMeena/taskbuddy/README.md

 For detailed code documentation, please refer to the source code.

+### Code quality & consistency:

+- In this project I use absolute path for import ([What is absolute path and how to implement?](https://shravanmeena.medium.com/using-absolute-paths-in-react-native-820d6a927a6e))
+- Helper function for managing common function like for showing error as a toast.
+- I try to write clean and efficient code (You can see [here](https://github.com/ShravanMeena/taskbuddy))

 ## Design

 You can find the design files at the following link: [Designs](https://cdn.dribbble.com/users/9769475/screenshots/19575729/media/7dc0cb142b52420d73f62913bb9d1bc7.jpg)